rankutah/blog/sites/rank-utah/content/services/local-seo.md

 {{< col card="false" bg="gray-100" darkbg="gray-800" y="start" >}}
 ### Pricing
 - Local SEO (no website) — $199/mo: I manage your Google Business Profile, set up Apple Maps and Bing Places, and keep your info accurate across 100+ directories.
 Includes local keyword research, a simple plan, and monthly reports.
 Best if you already have a site.
-- Website + Local SEO — $299/mo: A fast, secure custom website plus everything in Local SEO.
+- Website + Local SEO — $299/mo: A fast, secure custom website from a freelance designer plus everything in Local SEO.
 If you already have a site, I can remake or move it so it’s clean, fast, and aligned with local searches.

 Month‑to‑month.
 No long‑term contract.